 For the water supply, I ran 1/2″ copper from the crawl space.
 I pass this line through the floor plate, along the left rear of the wall cavity to accommodate the front-mounted toilet carrier frame.

 Mount the wall frame and concealed toilet tank unit in the wall cavity.
 I used the Geberit 111.728.00.1 unit designed for 2 x 4 framed walls.
-As explained above, the unit is 23 1/2″ wide.
+The unit is 23 1/2″ wide.

 To start, I revised the stud cavity width where I planned to mount the unit to accommodate the 23 1/2″ width.
 When framing this cavity, I used double studs reinforced with Simpson Strong-Tie gusset plates to help meet the load bearing requirements of the unit.